haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

         - Anything required from the internet to reach your VM then this is needed
         - Public IP address has **nothing to do with your subnet, VM or VNet**.
 It is assigned based on Azure pool of public IP addresses.
 These public IP addresses are routable to the internet.
         - **NOTE: You do not have to have an public IP address (i.e. for your VM)**.
+  - **Custom Routing**
+    - By default, there is a system route table attached to subnets specifying if any of the IP address used is within the Vnet then it will route to it.
+(You cannot see the system route table.)
+    - You can create custom routing to a VM, if you have requirements such as some virtual appliance installed on a particular VM and you want all the traffic to route to the particular VM first, then be forwarded to the other VMs.
+    - **To create custom routing:**
+      - Overview: Have 3 subnets, each with a VM.
+We want all traffic to route to VM A first, then forward to the other VMs (ensure they can talk to each other).
+        - We will create a custom route, attach it to Subnets B and C
+        - Enable IP Routing for the Network Interface on VM in Subnet A
+        - Install the Routing Role on the Windows Server in Subnet A.
+        - Done!
+      1. Go to Azure Portal > Search route > Create new Route Table
+      2. Add 2 Routes (1 route for Subnet B and 1 for Subnet C)
+        - Address prefix: The address space the VNet is on or Subnet
+        - Type: Virtual Appliance
+        - Hop Address: The IP address of VM A (This will route it to the correct VM whenever it hits an address space within the subnet)
+      3. Associate both the routes with the subnets (so it routes traffic to the subnet):
+        - Go to the Routes created in step 2.
+        - Go to Subnets > Associate > and select the subnet
+      4. Ensure the traffic can be routed to the VMs
+        - Go onto VM A > Network Interface > IP Configurations > Enable IP Forwarding
+      5. Add the routing role onto Windows Server in VM A: so the OS knows how to route the traffic
+        - Add Roles and Features Wizard > Server Roles > Enable remote access > Next > Enable Routing > Install
+        - Once role is installed, go to Tools > click on Routing and remote access > Go to server > Right-click configure and Enable routing > Custom Configuration > Lan routing > Finish
+        - Start service
+      6. DONE! should be able to ping VM B and VM C.
+  - **Network Security Groups**
+    -